samsw69/project-4-frontend/README.md

 Future upgrades:

-1. online payments using Stripe
+1. add online payments using Stripe
-2. links to the Meet-up.com API to expand access to further meet-ups
+2. provide links to the Meet-up.com API to offer access to further meet-ups
-3. email system to notify users when transactions are made, in-app.
+3. email capabilty to notify users when transactions are made, in-app.
-4. image-optimisation to right size images upon upload and to keep the site layout consistent.
+4. image-optimisation to right size images upon upload, to keep the site layout consistent.

 #### Wins

 1. seamless integration between Rails and Angular
-2. using the Etsy APi
+2. integrating the Etsy API
-3. more consistent styling and design approah
+3. consistent styling and design approah